Reducibility of self-maps in monoid and its related invariants

 In this paper, all spaces have the homotopy type of simply connected CW-complexes, and all maps are basepoint-preserving.
 Moreover, for notational convenience, we do not distinguish between a map $f\colon X\to X$ and its homotopy class in $[X,X]$.
-Throughout, all homology groups are considered in the reduced sense.
+Throughout the paper, all homology groups are considered in the reduced sense.
 For an abelian group $G$, the set of all endomorphisms of $G$ is denoted by $\End(G)$.
-This is a ring whose set of units is $\Aut(G)$, the set of all automorphisms of $G$. \begin{ack} I would like to thank the National Board for Higher Mathematics (NBHM) for Grant No. 0204/7/2025/R\&D-II/8842. \end{ack}
+This is a ring whose set of units is $\Aut(G)$, the collection of all automorphisms of $G$. \begin{ack} I would like to thank the National Board for Higher Mathematics (NBHM) for Grant No. 0204/7/2025/R\&D-II/8842. \end{ack}

-\sect{Reducibility} The $k$-reducibility of a self-map in $\AA^k(X\vee Y)$ (or $\AA^k(X\times Y)$) is not a straightforward property, as it depends strongly on the underlying based spaces $X$ and $Y$.
-This notion plays an important role in determining the group of self-homotopy equivalences of product spaces or wedges of spaces in \cite{HWSW, PPSHE, PPRSE}.
+\sect{Reducibility} The $k$-reducibility of a self-map in $\AA^k(X\vee Y)$ (or $\AA^k(X\times Y)$) is, in general, a subtle property that depends strongly on the structure of the underlying based spaces $X$ and $Y$.
+This notion plays a significant role in the determination of the group of self-homotopy equivalences of wedge sums and product spaces in \cite{HWSW, PPSHE, PPRSE}.
 In this section, we primarily investigate the $k$-reducibility of self-maps in the monoid $\AA^k(X\vee Y)$.
 Under the assumption of $k$-reducibility, we establish several results that are applied in the subsequent sections.
-To carry out this study, we first recall some basic notions.
-The \emph{connectivity} of a space $X$ is defined by $\conn(X):= \min \big\{k\geq 0~:~ \pi_{k+1}(X)\neq 0\big\}$.
-This implies $\pi_k(X) = 0$ for all $k\leq \conn(X)$.
+To carry out this study, we first recall some basic definitions and conventions..
+The \emph{connectivity} of a space $X$ is defined by $\conn(X):= \min \big\{i\geq 0~:~ \pi_{i+1}(X)\neq 0\big\}$.
+This implies $\pi_i(X) = 0$ for all $i\leq \conn(X)$.

-A self-map $f\colon X\to X'$ is called a \emph{homotopical $n$-equivalence} (or \emph{homological $n$-equivalence}) if the induced map $f_{\#}\colon \pi_k(X)\to \pi_k(X')$ (or $f_{\ast}\colon H_k(X)\to H_k(X')$) is an isomorphism for all $k<n$ and an epimorphism for $k=n$.
-Similarly, a self-map $f\colon X\to X'$ is called a \emph{cohomological} $n$-equivalence if $f^{\ast}\colon H^k(X)\to H^k(X')$ is an isomorphism for all $k<n$ and a monomorphism for $k=n$; see \cite[Section 6.4]{AIH}.
+A self-map $f\colon X\to X'$ is called a \emph{homotopical $n$-equivalence} (or \emph{homological $n$-equivalence}) if the induced map $f_{\#}\colon \pi_i(X)\to \pi_i(X')$ (or $f_{\ast}\colon H_i(X)\to H_i(X')$) is an isomorphism for all $i<n$ and an epimorphism for $i=n$.
+Similarly, a self-map $f\colon X\to X'$ is called a \emph{cohomological} $n$-equivalence if $f^{\ast}\colon H^i(X)\to H^i(X')$ is an isomorphism for all $i<n$ and a monomorphism for $i=n$; see \cite[Section 6.4]{AIH}.

 \begin{lemma}[{\cite[Lemma 6.4.13, Theorem 6.4.15]{AIH}}] Let $f\colon X\to X'$ be a map between simply connected spaces.
 Then the following are equivalent: \begin{enumerate}[{(a)}] \item $f$ is a homotopical $n$-equivalence. \item $f$ is a homological $n$-equivalence. \item $f$ is a cohomological $n$-equivalence. \end{enumerate} \end{lemma}